goncaloMagalhaes/goncaloMagalhaes/README.md

 - 👋 Hi, I'm @goncaloMagalhaes
-- 🔨 I'm working at Radom Network (core) and Tokapi (contributor) as a blockchain engineer
+- 🔨 I'm working at Radom Network (core) as a blockchain engineer
 - 👀 I'm interested in cryptography, web3 and blockchain technology
 - 🌱 I'm currently studying smart contract security
 - 💞️ I'm looking to collaborate on open-source web3 projects and tools that help the community